truesup/codewars_training/README.md

 1. Select the difficulty level folder (`8kyu`, `7kyu`, etc.).
 2. Find the file with the challenge you're interested in.
 3. Review the challenge description and solution.

+## Great thanks to [CodeHub](https://chromewebstore.google.com/detail/codehub/gadnnalppjchhdpplcjkhfabddchhlkp) for saving my time!
+Here's a repo that shows how to use this extension [CodeHub repo](https://github.com/febinbellamy/CodeHub)

 ## Contact